What is Cultural Intelligence?

 How to change your own behaviour.

-Cultural Intelligence 1 is also available as an online course here
+The course, Introduction to Cultural Intelligence is also available as an online course here

 Avoid cultural stereotyping.